 However, emotional memory stores all those old feelings.
 They are still there.
 And when they surface, we’re sometimes laughing when we feel like crying, or crying for no clear reason.
 We often judge these as inappropriate feelings for the situation.
 Yet, they are real, whether they come back in an orderly fashion or not.

-There is no rhyme, reason, or proper time frame for the suppressed or numbed feelings popping up or surfacing.
-When you can accept that, it is easier to understand that some of your feelings will just happen.
+There is no rhyme, reason, or proper time frame for the suppressed or numbed feelings popping up or resurfacing.
+When you can accept that, it is easier to understand that some of your emotions will just happen.

-It is important that you not judge the feelings, but realize that they are probably just an old feeling able to surface now that you are not using.
+It is essential that you not judge the feelings, but realize that they are probably just an old feeling able to surface now that you are not using.

-- Understand that your emotions will be “all over the map”
+- Understand that your feelings will be “all over the map.”

-The feelings that you are experiencing will correspond to one these five categories:
+The feelings that you are experiencing will correspond to one of these five categories: